KDCinfo/dataflow/README.md

 ## Function Flow

-The "Function Flow" code was when I was analyzing function flow within an app.
+The "Function Flow" code was conceptualized when I was analyzing various function flows within an app.

 - This flow attempted to capture multiple functional flows throughout an app.
 - It focused on attempting to link functions based on relevant flow points.